- Doro Group

 Proposal regarding principles for the appointment of the nomination committee (item 15): The chairman of the board shall be appointed member of the nomination committee and shall, after consultation with the electorally major shareholders as per 1 September of the company, appoint two additional members.
 The names of these members shall be made public not later than six months before the annual general meeting.
 The nomination committee shall among themselves appoint one of the members of the committee as chairman.
 The appointed chairman must not be the chairman of the board.
 In the event a shareholder represented by a member of the nomination committee is no longer one of the electorally major shareholders of the company, or in the event a member of the nomination committee is no longer employed by such shareholder or for any other reason resigns from the nomination committee before the annual general meeting, the other members of the nomination committee shall, after consultation, have the right to appoint another representative for the electorally major shareholders to replace such member.
 The nomination committee’s duties in preparation for the annual general meeting comprise of preparing the election of chairman and other members of the board, election of auditor, election of chairman of the annual general meeting, matters regarding remunerations and questions in connection thereto.

-AUTHORISATION TO ISSUE NEW SHARES (ITEM 16)
+THE BOARD’S PROPOSAL REGARDING AUTHORISATION TO RESOLVE TO ISSUE NEW SHARES (ITEM 16)

 The CEO shall have the right to make such minor adjustments to this resolution that may be necessary in connection with registration with the Swedish Companies Registration Office.

 The board of directors proposes that the annual general meeting resolves to adopt remuneration guidelines with the principal effect that salaries and other terms of remuneration for the group management shall be on market terms.
-In addition to a fixed base salary, the group management may also receive a variable remuneration that shall have a predetermined maximum level and be based on the outcome in relation to profit targets (and in certain cases other key ratios).
-Maximum cost including social security contributions for bonuses to the management may not exceed SEK 10 million.
+In addition to a fixed base salary, the group management may also receive a variable remuneration (including also any bonus) that shall have a predetermined maximum level and be based on the outcome in relation to profit targets (and in certain cases other key ratios).
+Maximum cost including social security contributions for variable remuneration to the management may not exceed SEK 10 million.
 The total cost for fixed and variable remuneration shall each year be determined to an amount including all of the company’s remuneration costs, which enables management to allocate parts of their fixed and variable remuneration to other benefits, such as pension benefits.
 The pension plans for the management shall mainly be a defined contribution pension scheme.
 In case of termination of employment by the company there may be a right to a severance pay, which in such case shall have a predetermined maximum amount.
 In case of termination of employment by the employee no severance pay shall be paid.
 The board of directors is entitled to deviate from its aforementioned guidelines where, in the board’s opinion, the specific circumstances of a particular case so dictate.

 The annual report and the complete proposals and statements of the board in accordance with the Swedish Companies Act, including auditor’s statements, will be held available at the company’s office at the address above and on its website, www.doro.com, no later than three weeks before the annual general meeting.
 These documents will also be sent to shareholders that so request and inform the company of their postal address.
 The nomination committee’s proposals, explanatory statement and the principals for appointing the principles for the appointment of the nomination committee will be available at the company’s website, www.doro.com.